svhsrobotics/svhsrobotics.github.io/virtualrobot-androidstudio-windows.md

     ![](assets/images/virtualrobot-androidstudio-windows/install-androidstudio.png)

-4. Open the newly installed Android Studio app.
+4. Open the newly installed Android Studio program.
 5. In the setup helper, select the "Standard" installation type.
 Leave all of the default settings.

     ![](assets/images/virtualrobot-androidstudio-windows/androidstudio-download-components.png)